-I am a post-doctoral researcher at the University of Basel in Switzerland, working with Richard Neher.
+I am a post-doctoral researcher at the ISPM, University of Bern in Switzerland, working with Christian Althaus.
 The majority of my past research has been on the phylogenetics, molecular epidemiology, and simulation of HIV, and I was previously involved in the PANGEA_HIV initiative, funded by the Bill & Melinda Gates Foundation.

 (More information in 'Research' below.)

 The most exciting phrase to hear in science, the one that heralds

 the most discoveries, is not "Eureka!" but "That's funny..."

 I'm a co-developer as part of the nextstrain team, headed up by Richard Neher and

 been working since November 2017 on 'the next step for Nextstrain'.
 I have mostly focused on Enterovirus D68, a respiratory pathogen

 that primarily infects young children.
 In recent years, it has caused more severe respiratory infections and sometimes paralysis, and seems to circulate in

 in the US and Europe in the autumns of even-numbered years.